-Advisory approval of this proposal requires the vote of the holders of a majority of the shares present online or represented by proxy and entitled to vote at the annual meeting.
-Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.
-Broker non-votes are counted towards a quorum but are not counted for any purpose in determining whether this matter has been approved.
+Advisory approval of this proposal requires the affirmative vote of the holders of a majority of the shares present online or represented by proxy and entitled to vote on this proposal at the Annual Meeting.
+Abstentions will be counted toward the tabulation of votes cast on this proposal and will have the same effect as negative votes.
+Broker nonvotes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.